Sessionless and stateless web application

 WorkflowGen provides a unique way to dramatically improve the response time of your processes thanks to database farms.
 In addition to the primary WorkflowGen database, you can set up another read-only database that is replicated with the primary database in close to real time.
 WorkflowGen will forward the read-only SQL queries to the replica database, and because there are more “read” queries than “write” commands, product performance is dramatically improved.

 Database scaling is supported only with SQL Server databases.

 For heavy usage with thousands of transactions per hour, you can combine the previous features to build a highly scalable BPM architecture; for example:

 Two load-balanced web servers

-One master database server
+One primary database server

-Two slave database servers
+Two read-only replica database servers